hazzal/Cutpurse-GehennasEU/README.md

-# Cutpurse-TestList
+# Scambuster-TestList
-A test list for Cutpurse, showing how to curate your own blocklist via an extension addon for Cutpurse.
+A test list for Scambuster, showing how to curate your own blocklist via an extension addon for Scambuster.

-## How to use this template to extend Cutpurse
+## How to use this template to extend Scambuster

-First, clone the contents of this repository into a new repository, preferably "Cutpurse-[somename]", e.g. Cutpurse-GolemaggEU.
+First, clone the contents of this repository into a new repository, preferably "Scambuster-[somename]", e.g. Scambuster-GolemaggEU.
 Then there are three files that need tweaks.

 ### Table of Contents (toc) file.